 Alexis Wagner (25) is a bioprocess engineer who recently finished a master’s degree in Environmental Policy at the University of Cambridge, where she was a Chevening Scholar, focusing on agricultural supply chain sustainability.
-Back in Canada, she is now the assistant brew master at Mill Street Brewery in Toronto.

 A brewer may not seem like a typical agri-food producer at first glance.
 But crafting great beer requires carefully grown and selected barley and hops.
 Every litre of beer brewed requires around 0.3kg of malted grain and around 6 liters of water.
 As the beer industry continues to grow, it’s more important than ever that we ensure a secure, sustainable supply of high-quality ingredients.
 While we use Canadian malt where possible, our specialty malt comes from as far afield as Germany; likewise, the majority of our organic hops come from New Zealand.
 In a global supply chain, what happens when supplies run short, transport routes are interrupted, or weather fluctuations lead to variations in material specifications?
 Even small changes in the raw materials affect efficiency and flavour, and these challenges will only intensify as global average temperatures rise.